Smbc Manubank logo

 Founded in 1962 as Manufacturers Bank, SMBC MANUBANK is a wholly owned subsidiary of SMBC Americas Holdings, Inc., part of the global SMBC Group with over 400 years of financial history.
 The bank rebranded to SMBC MANUBANK and has recently announced the sale of its Commercial Banking Unit to Bank of Hope, indicating a significant transition in its operational structure.
 Despite this transition, the company maintains operations across Southern and Northern California with a focus on relationship-driven banking.

 SMBC MANUBANK offers business loans and lines of credit designed for both long-term working capital and short-term cash flow needs.
-Their commercial solutions include receivable solutions to streamline account receivables processes, asset-based lending as an alternative to traditional financing, and industry-specific lending expertise in franchise finance, commercial real estate, employee stock ownership (ESOP), fiduciary services, trust and estate planning, and nonprofit financing.
+Their commercial solutions include receivable solutions to streamline account receivables processes, asset-based lending as an alternative to traditional financing, and industry-specific lending experience context in franchise finance, commercial real estate, employee stock ownership (ESOP), fiduciary services, trust and estate planning, and nonprofit financing.
 The bank also provides business banking solutions with dedicated relationship managers and concierge service.

 A significant caveat is the announced sale of the Commercial Banking Unit to Bank of Hope, which creates uncertainty about the continuity and stability of services going forward.
 The website content is limited regarding specific loan terms, rates, eligibility requirements, or detailed product specifications.
 For businesses seeking stability and clarity on lending terms, this transition period may present questions about service continuity and decision-making authority.